arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 If you want to continue working with your Portenta X8, you can find tons of additional tutorials in the **Tutorials** section of our [Arduino Docs](https://docs.arduino.cc/hardware/portenta-x8).
 Please go check them out!

-## Working With Arduino Sketch
+## Working With Arduino

+### Working With Arduino IDE

 In this section, you will learn how to upload a sketch to the M4 core on the STM32H747XI MCU.

-Open the Arduino IDE and download the latest **Arduino Mbed OS Portenta Boards Core**.
-Learn how to do it by following [this tutorial](https://docs.arduino.cc/software/ide-v1/tutorials/getting-started/cores/arduino-mbed_portenta).

-Select Portenta X8 in the board selector.
+Open the Arduino IDE and download the latest **Arduino Mbed OS Portenta Boards Core** following [this tutorial](https://docs.arduino.cc/software/ide-v1/tutorials/getting-started/cores/arduino-mbed_portenta).
+Then, select **Portenta X8** from the board selector.

 ![IDE Board Selector](assets/x8-IDE.png "IDE Board Selector")

-Create a custom sketch or open one of the example sketches, e.g., the blink sketch:
+Create a custom sketch or open an example like the blink sketch:

 ```arduino
 void setup(){